Creating a first scenario

 When a task can be executed, the “Run” button will be dark green:

-The real power of tasks on the platform, is that you can create them as generic as you wish, and reuse them in other scenarios by using “parameters”.
+The real power of actions on the platform, is that you can create them as generic as you wish, and reuse them in other scenarios by using “parameters”.

-First create your own custom task (see the “Create a custom task” chapter on how to do that).
+First create your own custom action (see the “Create a custom action” chapter on how to do that).

 On the right side of the screen, click on the “Add default parameter”.
 Enter a value in the “key” field and a value in the “default value” field.
 For demonstration purposes, we use “hello” as key and “world” as default value.
 In the script screen, we type: “echo {{hello}}”.
 Then we save the task.